tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 zbctl deploy gettingstarted_quickstart.bpmn
 ```

-If the deployment is successful you will get the following output:
+If the deployment is successful you'll get the following output:

 ```bash
 {